hero media

 It crosses three historic bridges.
 (Credit: Salty Dingo 2023)

 This train ride is one of the most iconic things to do in the region.
-The train traverses dramatic sandstone cuttings, three historic arched bridges and thick eucalypt bushland.
-From comfortable seats within the vintage-style carriage, passengers are treated to spectacular Blue Mountains escarpment views.
+The train traverses dramatic sandstone cuttings, eucalypt bushland and three historic arched bridges.
+From plush seats within the vintage-style carriage, passengers are treated to spectacular national park views.

-When the train reaches the reversal point, passengers disembark at Top Points station to watch it perform its iconic run-around; a unique performance in which the steam engine uncouples, manoeuvres to the opposite end of the train, and prepares for its next ascent.
+When the train reaches the reversal point at Top Points station, passengers jump off to watch it perform its iconic run-around, whereby the steam engine uncouples, manoeuvres to the opposite end of the train, and prepares for its next climb.

 Need tips, more detail or itinerary ideas tailored to you?
 Ask AT.